- Unique environmental control of image options based on location.

 To judge the effect of the Intelligent Setting control, we varied the viewing environment by opening/closing shades, turning on interior lights, and varying background noise.
 Switching between the four Location choices (Meeting/Classroom, Museum, Entertainment, and Multi-screen) produced surprisingly effective changes in the VPL-FHZ75's brightness, Eco modes, fan noise, and other parameters.
 These were not dramatic variations, but they were detectable with each change, and they definitely customized the viewing experience with the simple touch of a menu item.
 They should provide a good starting point—if not end point—for installers performing setup in these environments.

 Data projections looked best in Dynamic mode with good resolution of small fonts, even at full keystone correction.
 The image showed no digital artifacts and was sharp from edge-to-edge with plenty of pop.
-Even architectural drawings were clear and crisp thanks to the vanishingly small inter-pixel gaps of the VPL-FHZ75's LCD panels
+Even architectural drawings were clear and crisp thanks to the remarkably fine inter-pixel gaps of the VPL-FHZ75's LCD panels.

 Sony's Reality Creation scaling and noise reduction technology, originally developed for its consumer TV displays, is well regarded for its ability to tune less-than-ideal content.
 With an old and noisy VHS tape playing as the source, I engaged Reality Creation and the effect on noise reduction was immediate and effective.
 It was also easy to sharpen the image using the Resolution slider.
 It may not have turned that old VHS recording into a DVD equivalent, but it did noticeably improve the quality of the image.